lantoli/terraform-provider-lantoli/docs/resources/online_archive.md

 ~> **IMPORTANT:** There are fields that are immutable after creation, i.e if `date_field` value does not exist in the collection, the online archive state will be pending forever, and this field cannot be updated, that means a destroy is required, known error `ONLINE_ARCHIVE_CANNOT_MODIFY_FIELD`

+~> **IMPORTANT:** Support for Online Archive on `GCP` is available in Private Preview.
+To request access and participate in the Private Preview release of this feature, complete the [sign-up form](https://www.mongodb.com/products/platform/atlas-online-archive#promo).

 ## Example Usages
 ```terraform
 resource "mongodbatlas_online_archive" "test" {